 The PRI is committed to ensuring a fair, transparent, cost effective and accountable process in the purchasing and provision of goods and services to its signatories and other stakeholders.
 The PRI Association has a Procurement Policy in place to provide direction to staff in relation to Tendering, Contracting and Procurement activity.
-A copy of this policy is available for signatories to review on the Signatory Extranet.

 The policy aims to establish a framework that will: